JiscDACT/qualkit/README.md

     pip install qualkit

-Or add 'dactqal' to your requirements.txt file, or add as a dependency in project properties in PyCharm.
+Or add 'qualkit' to your requirements.txt file, or add as a dependency in project properties in PyCharm.

 ## References